 See our Blue Ridge Parkway Map for helpful information.

-Virginia's Blue Ridge is home to Smith Mountain Lake, Virginia's largest manmade lake.
+Virginia's Blue Ridge is home to Smith Mountain Lake, Virginia's 2nd largest lake.
 Smith Mountain Lake features over 500 miles of glistening shoreline and is located in the eastern part of the region.

 We also have a variety of rivers that provide wonderful opportunity for fishing, kayaking, canoeing and more.
 The Roanoke River, Blackwater River and James River are all primary rivers in Virginia's Blue Ridge.